phonorepo/cut4096/README.md

 # cut4096
-cut first 4096 byte from file(s) and save copy to output folder
+drag and drop file(s) onto the cut4096.exe (or use as command line argument) it will cut the first 4096 byte from file(s) and save copy of the modified file(s) to output subfolder